COVID-19 pandemic in Asia: Malaysia

 Eight Chinese nationals were quarantined at a hotel in Johor Bahru on 24 January after coming into contact with an infected person in neighbouring Singapore.
 Despite early reports of them testing negative for the virus, three of them were confirmed to be infected on 25 January.

 On 16 February, the 15th infected patient involving a Chinese female national had fully recovered, becoming the 8th patient cured from the virus in Malaysia.
 The following day, the first infected Malaysian also reportedly recovered, becoming the 9th cured.

 In March 2020, several Southeast Asian countries experienced a significant rise in cases following an event held by Tablighi Jamaat at Jamek Mosque in Sri Petaling, Kuala Lumpur, where many people are believed to have been infected.
 By 17 March, almost two-thirds of the 673 cases confirmed in Malaysia were related to the event.
 More than 620 people, including those from other countries, who attended the event have tested positive, making it the largest-known centre of transmission in South East Asia.
 In response to the rapid spread of cases, the Government introduced Movement Control Order lockdown restrictions on 18 March 2020, which helped to lower the infection and death rates.

 The number of active cases peaked in April and slowly declined, leading to a relaxation of Movement Control Order lockdown restrictions over the next several months.
 Since mid-September, an outbreak of cases in Sabah, Selangor, Negeri Sembilan, Johor, Penang and Kedah led to a resurgence of COVID-19 cases throughout the country.
 By 18 November 2020, the total number of cases in Malaysia had exceeded the 50,000 mark.
 A Sin Chew Daily editorial has attributed the rapid surge of cases to the failure of the public, businesses and their employees including migrant workers to practise health and social distancing procedures during the relaxation of Movement Control Order restrictions throughout 2020.

 By 24 December 2020, the total number of cases in Malaysia had exceeded the 100,000 mark.
 By 6 January 2021, the number of recovered had exceeded 100,000.
 On the same day, the Director General reported there were 252 active clusters in Malaysia.
-In late February 2021, the Malaysian Government government launched a twelve-month immunization program, with Prime Minister Muhyiddin Yassin being the first individual to receive the COVID-19 vaccine.
+In late February 2021, the Malaysian government launched a twelve-month immunization program, with Prime Minister Muhyiddin Yassin being the first individual to receive the COVID-19 vaccine.

 By 22 May, the total number of cases had reached the 500,000 mark, reaching 505,115.
 By 2 June 2021, the total number of recoveries had exceeded the 500,000 mark, reaching 501,898.
 By 4 July, eight percent of the Malaysian population (roughly 2,618,316 people) had completed two doses of COVID-19 vaccination.

 On 26 July, the total number of cases exceeded the one million mark, reaching 1,013,438.
 By 5 August, the death toll had reached the 10,000 mark, reaching 10,019.
 By 7 August, the total number of recoveries had reached the 1 million mark, reaching 1,009,343.